Frequently Asked Questions

 Will my child get any homework?

 - They will also have a phonics folder containing the new sounds we are learning.
-We would like you to revise these phonics sounds every day.
+We would like you to revise these phonics sounds regularly.

-- Suggested home learning activities will be posted to the class page of the website.
+- Suggested home learning activities will be posted to Tapestry.

 What time does school start and finish